 Yes.
-When placing documents in electronic media, one must always be considerate of the risks associated with loss or misdirection.
-For example, it would be unwise to send credit card numbers or passport information via unencrypted e-mail because of the risk of exposing personal and sensitive information.
+When placing documents in electronic media, you must always be considerate of the risks associated with loss or misdirection.
+For example, it would be unwise to send credit card numbers or passport information via unencrypted email because of the risk of exposing personal and sensitive information.
 The University recognizes that there are varying degrees of confidentiality and sensitivity in information handled by faculty and staff.
-The University will provide guidance and use cases to assist community members in appropriately utilizing the variety of available tools and services for e-communication and collaboration.
+The University will provide guidance and use cases to assist community members in appropriately using the variety of available tools and services for e-communication and collaboration.
 Additionally, the University will work with the community to identify and develop alternative tools for the delivery of sensitive and confidential information that may not be appropriate for cloud services such as O365.

 Are O365 communication tools exposed to surveillance?

 In our digital world, most forms of communication are potentially exposed to electronic surveillance regardless of where they are hosted.
-Microsoft has stated that they do not provide back doors to their servers to governmental agencies.
+Microsoft has stated that they do not provide back doors to their servers to government agencies.

 Do we give Microsoft our login credentials?

 No. Users gain access to O365 by logging on to our standard University weblogin screens.
-When a user wants to access e-mail, O365 sends a request to the University’s authentication system (weblogin) asking for UTORid credentials.
-This takes the user to the University’s weblogin screen, on equipment hosted by the University.
+When a user wants to access email, O365 sends a request to the University’s authentication system (weblogin) asking for UTORid credentials.
+This takes the user to the University’s weblogin screen on equipment hosted by the University.
 When login is successful, a token is sent back to O365 that verifies the user’s identity.
 This is part of the separation of duties designed to better protect the privacy and confidentiality of community members.